25 Famous Architects in 2024

 20. Peter Eisenman

-Peter eisenman, one of the most famous architects
+Peter Eisenman, one of the most famous architects

 Peter Eisenman was born in 1932 in New Jersey and is well known for his innovative and provocative building designs.
 Renowned for his unique approach that challenges traditional notions of form and function, Eisenman is a pioneer of deconstructivist architecture.